djradon/public-notes/prdct.jena.md

 - similar-to: [[prdct.rdf4j]]
   - "Jena is similar to RDF4J (formerly OpenRDF Sesame); though, unlike RDF4J, Jena provides support for OWL (Web Ontology Language). "

+## Issues

+- chatgpt.4: "while Jena can handle multiple inheritance in the RDF/OWL sense, translating this directly into Java classes can be challenging.
+You might need to design your Java class model differently, potentially using interfaces, composition, or other design patterns to represent the multiple inheritance found in the ontology."

 ## Resources

 - https://medium.com/duda/simplifying-your-structured-data-model-using-apache-jena-545dd93236a8